By Sister Judith Ann Zielinski, OSF

 - Exercising physically however we’re able: walking, stretching, cardio, yoga, chair aerobics;

-- Learning: Challenging our mind with online reading or web study– a foreign language, literature, spirituality, cooking, art…
+- Learning: Challenging our mind with online reading or web study through a digital learning solution— a foreign language, literature, spirituality, cooking, art…

 - Watching: Using TV or tablet screen time to explore new programming– foreign films, documentaries, nature series, PBS dramas– beyond what we normally consume.